 - on request, provide assistance to NRAs on regulatory issues;

 - deliver opinions on the draft decisions, recommendations and guidelines of the Commission as specified in the regulatory framework;

 - issue reports and provide advice, upon a reasoned request of the Commission or on its own initiative, and deliver opinions to the European Parliament and the Council, when needed, on any matter within its competence;

 - on request, assist the European Parliament, the Council, the Commission and the NRAs in relations, discussions and exchanges of views with third parties; and assist the Commission and NRAs in the dissemination of regulatory best practices to third parties.

-The BEREC Strategy 2015-2017 as amended after the public consultation and approved by BEREC during the 21st plenary meeting of the Board of Regulators (Brussels, 5-6 December 2014) outlines the 3 strategic pillars for BEREC’s activities in the period 2015-2017, as follows:
+The BEREC Strategy 2015-2017 as amended after the public consultation and approved by BEREC during the 21st plenary meeting of the Board of Regulators (Brussels, 5-6 December 2014) outlines the 3 strategic pillars for BEREC’s activities, as follows:

 1. Promoting competition and investment;